Headstones in historic Black cemetery were desecrated. The recovery offers 'symbolic justice'

 Another man who was buried at Columbian Harmony Cemetery was Professor William Hart, a professor of criminal law at Howard University.
 His descendent, also named William Hart, attended Monday's ceremony.
 He said the professor was once arrested for refusing to move to a "Jim Crow car" on a train from Boston to Washington, DC in 1902, and said his ancestor fought the case and his conviction was eventually overturned.

 A Washington DC native, Hart said Monday that his overwhelming emotion is that of happiness and encouragement.
-He thanked the crowd, including the governors and other attendants for "honoring [his] family with their] presence."
+He thanked the crowd, including the governors and other attendants for "honoring [his] family with [their] presence."

 "I'm often asked, how do I feel, knowing that my ancestor's remains were desecrated in such a way -- and I think that the overwhelming emotion that I have every time I'm asked that question and that I continue to have in this moment-- is that I am so happy and encouraged to see so many people care about this issue," Hart said.